 - Avoid alcohol and smoking

 If you are pregnant and have fibroids, make sure you are under the care of a medical professional.
-Because you are more likely to develop complications, your doctor will want to keep a close eye on you and your baby for any initial signs of potential trouble.
+Because you are more likely to develop pregnancy complications when you have fibroids, your doctor will want to keep a close eye on you and your baby for any initial signs of potential trouble.
 When it comes to maintaining good health, early intervention is often key to the best outcomes.

 Uterine Fibroid Embolization